CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/session-details/serverdetails.md

 ### UseSsl

 UseSsl is used to define whether or not the connection should be SSL-wrapped or not.
-Setting this to `false` does not necessarily mean that SSL will not be used, if the mail server supports the STARTTLS extension, SSL may still be used.
+Setting this to `false` does not necessarily mean that SSL will not be used, if the server supports the STARTTLS extension, SSL may still be used.

 | | |
 |--------------------|---------------------------|